Skip to content

 Posts on the math of ellipsoids defined by quadratic forms

-In this post series we look at orthogonal projections of an ellipsoid in a n-dimensional (Euclidean) space onto a (n-1)-dimensional subspace.
+In this post series we presently look at orthogonal projections of an ellipsoid in a n-dimensional (Euclidean) space onto a (n-1)-dimensional subspace.
 The ellipsoid is a closed surface in the ℝn and has a dimensionality of (n-1).
-Orthogonal projection means that the target subspace is orthogonal to a line of projection (defined by a vector) which is the same for all… Read More »Orthogonal projections of multidimensional ellipsoids – II – the surface of the projection is a lower dimensional ellipsoid
+Orthogonal projection means that the target subspace is orthogonal to a line of projection (defined by a projection vector) which is the same… Read More »Orthogonal projections of multidimensional ellipsoids – II – the surface of the projection image is a lower dimensional ellipsoid